 The registrar's office will register appeals and other applications and screen them for compliance with preliminary requirements.
-This includes receiving telephone notifications of appeal (see item 3.40).
+This includes receiving telephone notifications of appeal.
 The registrar's office will determine whether:

-- (a) the appeal or other matter should be handled in the "fast track", "regular", "complex", or "specialty" stream (see item 4.40).
-The registrar's office will normally provide a preliminary determination as to whether the case should proceed by way of written submissions or an oral hearing.
-In specialty stream cases, the appeal will be assigned to a WCAT panel at the outset to provide direction concerning the preliminary handling of the case (see item 4.40), including whether the case should proceed by way of written submissions or an oral hearing. - sufficient information has been provided to proceed with the appeal, or whether additional information is required to perfect the application (such as in telephone notifications, or where the notice of appeal is incomplete); - (c) the appeal or application is within WCAT's jurisdiction (i.e. whether the decision is appealable to WCAT); - (d) an extension of time to appeal is required; - (e) a valid authorization has been provided by the appellant; - there is a respondent, other person or representative group, or deemed employer to be notified of the appeal; - (g) the appeal should be deemed abandoned i.e. where the appellant fails to provide further additional information as requested within 21 days; - (h) the appeal or other matter should be handled in the "fast track", "regular", or "specialty" stream.
+- (a) sufficient information has been provided to proceed with the appeal, or whether additional information is required to perfect the application (such as in telephone notifications, or where the notice of appeal is incomplete); - (b) the appeal or application is within WCAT's jurisdiction (i.e. whether the decision is appealable to WCAT); - (c) an extension of time to appeal is required; - (d) a valid authorization has been provided by the appellant; - (e) there is a respondent, other person or representative group, or deemed employer, to be notified of the appeal; - (f) the appeal should be deemed abandoned i.e. where the appellant fails to provide further additional information as requested within 21 days; - (g) the appeal or other matter should be handled in the "fast track", "regular", or "specialty" stream.
 If the case is directed to the regular stream, the registrar's office will also determine whether the case should proceed by way of written submissions or an oral hearing (see item 4.40).

 As soon as practicable, WCAT must notify the Board of an appeal [s.
 245(2)].
 Following screening to determine that there is a valid appeal, and to identify any respondents that are participating, the registrar's office will notify the Board of the appeal.
 After receiving the notice from WCAT, the Board must, as soon as practicable, provide WCAT and the participating parties to the appeal with a copy of its records respecting the matter under appeal [s.
 245(3)].
-WCAT's 180-day time frame for issuing its decision commences upon receipt from the Board of its records under s.
-245(3), following WCAT's notice to the Board under s.
-245(2) [s.
+WCAT's 180 day time frame for issuing its decision commences upon receipt from the Board of its records under section 245(3), following WCAT's notice to the Board under section 245(2) [s.
 253(4)(a)].